unfoldingWord/electronite-forge/SUPPORT.md

 ## Troubleshooting

-One way to troubleshoot potential problems is to set the `DEBUG` environment variable before running `electron-forge`.
+One way to troubleshoot potential problems is to set the `DEBUG` environment variable before running `electronite-forge`.
 This will print debug information from the specified modules.
 The value of the environment variable is a comma-separated list of modules which support this logging feature.
 Known modules include:

 - `@electron/get:*`
 - `@electron/osx-sign`
-- `electron-forge:*` (always use this one before filing an issue)
+- `electronite-forge:*` (always use this one before filing an issue)
 - `electron-installer-debian`
 - `electron-installer-dmg`
 - `electron-installer-flatpak`